surajbarailee/PythonExercise/README.md

 # PythonExercise

-A collection of python topics that I learnt and practiced
+A collection of python topics that I learnt and practiced.